funcompbio/practical4/practical4.md

 ```
 >>> quit()
 ```
-As your have just seen, in the Python interactive interpreter you can type any Python instruction and it will be immediately and interactively executed.
+As you have just seen, in the Python interactive interpreter you can type any Python instruction and it will be immediately and interactively executed.
-However, this is not the usual way to execute Python programs that consists of several lines.
+However, this is not the usual way to execute Python programs that consist of several lines.
 In general, you want to execute Python programs by writing them in text files with filename extension `.py` and running them from the Unix shell as described in the following section, which is also the way in which we will